daniele77/cli/README.md

 ## CLI usage

-### Commands and shortcuts
+At the start of your application, the CLI presents a prompt with the name you provided in the `Cli` constructor.

-At the start of your  application, cli is presenting a prompt with the name you provided in the `Cli` constructor.
+This indicates you're in the root menu.

-This means you're in the root menu.
+### Navigation

-To enter in a submenu, just type the submenu name: you should see the prompt change to reflect the name of the current submenu.
+- **Enter a submenu:** Type the submenu name to enter it.

-To go back to the parent menu, you must enter the name of the parent menu.
+  The prompt will change to reflect the current submenu.

-In any menu, you can enter:
+- **Go back to parent menu:** Type the name of the parent menu or `..` to return.
-- `exit`: to exit the cli
+- **Navigate history:** Use up and down arrow keys to navigate through previously entered commands.
-- `help`: to print the list of the commands available with a description
+- **Exit:** Type `exit` to terminate the CLI application.

-- a submenu name: to enter the submenu
+### Commands in any menu

-- the parent menu name: to return to the parent menu
+- `help`: Prints a list of available commands with descriptions.
-- a command in the current menu: to exec the command
+- **Command execution:**
-- a command in a submenu (using the full path): to exec the command
+    - **Current menu:** Enter the name of a command available in the current menu to execute it.

-You can also use:
+    - **Submenu (full path):** Specify the complete path (separated by spaces) to a command within a submenu to execute it.

-- up and down arrow keys: to navigate the history of commands
+### Autocompletion

-- tab key: to autocomplete the command / menu
+Use the Tab key to get suggestions for completing command or menu names as you type.

 ### Parameter parsing

-The cli interpreter can manage correctly sentences using quote (') and double quote (").
+The CLI interpreter can handle sentences using single quotes (`'`) and double quotes (`"`).
-Any character (spaces too) comprises between quotes or double quotes are considered as a single parameter of a command.
+Any character (including spaces) enclosed within quotes is considered a single parameter for a command.
-The characters ' and " can be used inside a command parameter by escaping them with a backslash.
+You can use quotes within parameters by escaping them with a backslash (`\`).

-Some example:
+**Examples:**

     cli> echo "this is a single parameter" this is a single parameter